openeuler-mirror/docs/docs/en/docs/Container/container-management.md

     [root@localhost ~]#
     ```

 -   Do not use the  **echo**  option to input data to the standard input of the  **exec**  command.
 Otherwise, the client will be suspended.
-The echo value should be directly transferred to the container as a command line parameter.
+The value of **echo** should be directly transferred to the container as a command line parameter.

     ```
     [root@localhost ~]# echo ls | isula exec 38 /bin/sh